DARK CORNERS: SPOOKY HERITAGE WALKS

 About Dark Corners

 As the dusk fades, the Night-watchman leads you on a journey through history, enchanting you with tales of former residents.
 From his lantern, shimmering figures emerge, painting pictures on the walls with light, before dissolving into the night.
 Dark Corners illuminates the past and brings the long-dead to life.
-The new technologies of projection-mapping and augmented reality enhance the oldest of art forms; the ghost story.
-The team works with archives, architecture, local historians, and first nations consultants, to create beautiful and terrifying experiences of historic horrors that haunt us still.
+The new technologies of projection-mapping and augmented reality enhance the oldest of art forms; true tales of the ancestors.
+The team works with archives, architecture, local historians, and first nations consultants, to create beautiful and haunting experiences of history.

 See a video below from Kwinana's Dark Corners, filmed at Smirk's Cottage, Kwinana’s heritage precinct.